|

 and the outdoor season in August.
 Depending on your athlete's objectives and

-abilities, then the year start and duration of each phase may have to be
+abilities, the start of the year and the duration of each phase may have to be adjusted to achieve appropriate development.

 Objectives of each phase

-The objectives of each phase are as follows :
+The objectives of each phase are as follows:

 - Phase 2 - Development of specific fitness and advanced